 - Who were Rev. Adam’s parents?
 I have found no evidence of Rev. Adam’s family of origin in traditional primary sources such as county records – deeds, wills, tax lists, marriage records, and the like.
-Instead, we have only secondary evidence, which is usually deemed less reliable than primary evidence.
+Instead, there is only secondary evidence, usually deemed less reliable than primary evidence.
 In Rev. Adam’s case, however, the secondary sources are unusually credible.

-- What is the YDNA evidence about Rev. Adam’s line?
-YDNA testing suggests that Rev. Adam was a grandson of Adam and Mary Steele Alexander Rankin, as family tradition claims.
+- What is the Y-DNA evidence about Rev. Adam’s line?
+Y-DNA testing establishes that Rev. Adam was a genetic relative of Adam and Mary Steele Alexander Rankin, as family tradition claims.
 However, the DNA evidence is slim.
-The Rankin DNA Project needs another descendant of Adam and Mary to YDNA test.
+The Rankin DNA Project needs another descendant of Adam and Mary to Y-DNA test.

 Rev. Adam’s theological mess

 There is a wealth of evidence regarding Rev. Adam’s personality in history books.
 George W. Rankin’s 1872 History of Lexington describes Rev. Adam as a “talented, intolerant, eccentric, and pious man, [who] was greatly beloved by his congregation, which clung to him with devoted attachment through all his fortunes.”

 Even more colorfully, Rev. Robert Davidson’s 1847 history of Kentucky Presbyterianism says that Rev. Adam “appears to have been of a contentious, self-willed turn from his youth … and his wranglings at last ended in a schism.
 Obstinate and opinionated, his nature was a stranger to concession, and peace was to be bought only by coming over to his positions … his pugnacious propensities brought on at last a judicial investigation.”